 Failure to Extrapolate All Possible Implications

 Just as you don't want to over-generalize from your case study findings, you also have to be thorough in the consideration of all possible outcomes or recommendations derived from your findings.
-If you do not, your reader may question the validity of your entire analysis, particularly if you failed to document an obvious outcome from your case study research.
+If you do not, your reader may question the validity of your analysis, particularly if you failed to document an obvious outcome from your case study research.
 For example, in the case of studying the accident at the railroad crossing to evaluate where and what types of warning signals should be located, you failed to take into consideration speed limit signage as well as warning signals.
 When designing your case study, be sure you have thoroughly addressed all aspects of the problem and do not leave gaps in your analysis.

 At Least Five Misconceptions about Case Study Research